RIKTOMA/OPVI/README.md

 The notebooks contains the scripts to run to obtain the tables in the article.
 You can either run them as notebooks or copy the text and run them as scripts.
 Each notebook contains the  seed and the parameters used  to generate the instances, you can change it.

 The scripts needs at least Gurobi 11.8 or upwards to run.
+Also the scipy package is needed.